 - Do they simplify an issue?
 While the issues the LGBT community faces are complex, the purpose of a talking point is to change opinions and attitudes.
 Boil down an issue to core values.

 - Are they relatable?
 Everyone can relate to values of equality, fairness, family, and community.
-Make your message more effective by using language that speaks to everyone’s core values.
+Make your message more effective by using language that speaks to common core values.

 - Remember that no interviewer is your friend.
 Be thoughtful about what you say and how you say it.

 - Accept that you are an expert on your story only.
-If you don’t know the answer, don’t make it up: Give the interviewer the name of someone who may have the answer, or say “I am not sure I would have to get back to you on that.”
+If you don’t know the answer, don’t make it up: Give the interviewer the name of someone who might have the answer, or say “I don’t know off the top of my head, I’ll have to get back to you on that.”

 - Avoid jargon, surgery speak, and before-transition information such as pictures, names, or other details that can and will be sensationalized.